alexcoplan/toomuchsupport/README.md

 # ruby has the Integer#zero? method:
 0.zero? # => true

+# but why only zero, ruby?

-# with too much support, you are no longer limited to zero
+# with too much support, you are no longer limited to zero!
-# enjoy the other number comparisons!
+# compare your numbers in style:

 1.one? # => true
 2.two? # => true